Glasite: Sandemanian Churches in America

 Robert Sandeman sailed into Boston from Glasgow aboard the George and James, captained by Montgomery, on 18 October 1764.
 At the invitation of Ezra Stiles, Sandeman preached his first sermon in Newport on 28 November.
 He spent Christmas and most of January 1765 in Danbury, Connecticut, discussing theology and church governance with Ebenezer White and his followers.
-Over the next four months Sandeman and his party travelled to New York, Philadelphia, New London, Connecticut, Providence, Rhode Island, and finally Portsmouth, New Hampshire.
-Sandeman established his first church in Portsmouth on 4 May 1765 accompanied by James Cargill, Andrew Oliphant, and his nephews.
-Within the month Sandeman returned to Boston and established his second meetinghouse in the home of Edward Foster.
-From Boston, he returned to Danbury and created his third church among White's followers with Joseph Moss White and himself serving as elders.
-Sandeman referred to his church as formal to distinguish it from Ebenezer White's church that retained traditional church authority.
+Over the next four months, Sandeman and his party traveled to New York, Philadelphia, New London, Connecticut, Providence, Rhode Island, and finally Portsmouth, New Hampshire.
+Sandeman established his first church in Portsmouth on 4 May 1765, accompanied by James Cargill, Andrew Oliphant, and his nephews.
+Within the month, Sandeman returned to Boston and established his second meetinghouse at the home of Edward Foster.
+From Boston, he returned to Danbury and created his third church among White's followers, with Joseph Moss White and himself serving as elders.
+Sandeman referred to his church as formal to distinguish it from Ebenezer White's church, which retained traditional church authority.

 Colonial resistance to Sandemanianism initially stemmed from the absence of ministerial authority within their congregations.
-This lack of a central authority challenged the existing social fabric throughout New England which relied upon the state to enforce church orthodoxy.
-As many colonials rose up in protest of punitive Crown policies in the decade following Robert Sandeman's arrival, his followers remained passively loyal, in Paul's footsteps, setting the stage for bitter estrangement between the factions.
+This lack of a central authority challenged the existing social fabric throughout New England, which relied upon the state to enforce church orthodoxy.
+As many colonials rose in protest of punitive Crown policies in the decade following Robert Sandeman's arrival, his followers remained passively loyal in Paul's footsteps, setting the stage for bitter estrangement between the factions.
 It was not until Sandeman's passing in 1771 that the remnants of the Danbury church moved to New Haven and formed the fourth church in America.
 Sandemanians as a whole were labeled "Loyalists" for their pacifist stance, to conform with Paul's teachings, since they did not oppose the crown like so many of their colonial brethren.
-In addition to passivism, many of the Boston congregation evacuated with the British and went into exile in Halifax, Nova Scotia, further escalating the fears of their colonial brethren.
-This relocation to Halifax lead to the formation of the fifth church.
-A Boston printer, Mr. John Howe, followed the British lead to Canada with his family only to return alone with the British army to document the unfolding war story upon its return to New York.
-Horace Marshall, in his article History of Danbury, mentions two additional Sandemanian congregations located south of Boston in Newtown and Taunton, Massachusetts.
-It is not clear what role, if any, Robert Sandeman played in the establishment of these congregations, though the Boston records indicate he performed several marriages in that city during the winter and spring of 1767 to 1768.
-A great many Loyalist Sandemanians were uprooted during the revolution and lost most of their property.
+Besides passivism, many Boston congregations evacuated with the British.
+It went into exile in Halifax, Nova Scotia, further escalating the fears of their colonial brethren.
+This relocation to Halifax led to the formation of the fifth church.
+A Boston printer, Mr. John Howe followed the British lead to Canada with his family, only to return alone with the British army to document the unfolding war story upon its return to New York.
+The'History of Danbury, Connecticut, 1684-1896', by James Montgomery Bailey, mentions three additional Sandemanian congregations located in Taunton, Massachusetts, Newtown, Connecticut, and the Plumtrees district of Bethel, Connecticut.
+It is not clear what role, if any, Robert Sandeman played in the establishment of these congregations.
+However, the Boston records indicate he performed several marriages in that city during the winter and spring of 1767 to 1768.
+Many Loyalist Sandemanians were uprooted during the revolution and lost most of their property.
 John Howe's story exemplifies this situation.
 In his case, he sailed to Nova Scotia and became an elder in the congregation that formed.